Wondering how to get more people to visit your LinkedIn Profile?

 “Senior Consultant” becomes “Senior Consultant , IT Project Management”

 ”Financial Analyst” becomes “Financial Analyst – Audit & Compliance”

 In each example, the second version provides both more keyword detail and a clearer explanation of the job.
 LinkedIn currently allows you 100 spaces for your job title, and, as usual, using as many as possible for appropriate keywords is smart.

-Although not considered a highly indexed part of LinkedIn, your Summary must nevertheless contain compelling text, along with a high percentage of keywords relevant to your goal:
+Although not considered a highly indexed part of LinkedIn, your About section (formerly called the "Summary") must nevertheless contain compelling text, along with a high percentage of keywords relevant to your goal:

 "As an IT Director, my goal is to satisfy stakeholders and speak the language of our trading industry users, while implementing technologies to boost processing speed and accelerate business transformation.
 I've led IT project teams of up to 110 in service delivery and brought hosting costs down 32%, even during rapid growth."

 "In Senior Manager and Director of Sales roles, I’ve built trust among customers and captured market trends in the oil and gas industry… with new sales channels and alliances that grew revenue 123%.
 I enjoy the challenge of creating a competitive edge through increased brand recognition and high-performance sales team mentoring."